NSHipster/articles/2018-09-24-uifieldbehavior.md

 Further, it also includes out-of-the-box support for attaching linear or angular velocity to an object.
-This serves as the perfect bookend to our journey with `UIDynamicItemBeavior`, as we probably want to give our FaceTime avatar a friendly nudge at the end of the gesture recognizer to send it off to its nearest corner,
+This serves as the perfect bookend to our journey with `UIDynamicItemBehavior`, as we probably want to give our FaceTime avatar a friendly nudge at the end of the gesture recognizer to send it off to its nearest corner,